 The outsole is full-contact with just enough rubber patterns for decent traction on light trails.
 Like most outsoles with an almost flat underfoot, it helps with the stability of the shoe as there is a consistent platform for the runner to use.
 New Balance uses blown rubber for enhanced traction.
 The concave and convex rubber pattern on the outsole coincides with the midsole design for the right blend of stability and flexibility.

 The 980 is named after the midsole foam that New Balance is using for the first time—the Fresh Foam.
+This midsole technology is also used in the Fresh Foam Arishi v2 and other running shoes from New Balance.
 It is made with the help of 3D printing, which is one of the reasons for its very light nature.
 Together with proprietary materials and other technologies, this one-piece foam has excellent durability and delivers plush cushioning with dynamic responsiveness.
 Sophisticated technology is not just limited to the new foam, but also includes the whole midsole.
 New Balance uses a convex design in the midsole near the midfoot for more support to the arch.
 This helps runners who love to pile on the miles or do ultra-long runs.
 The stability will help them with their form as the distance lengthens.
 Going to the forefoot, New Balance changes the design into concaves for better flexibility and a more natural feel.